techiescamp/cka-certification-guide/README.md

 ```

 ### Troubleshoot services and networking.
-> [Debug Services](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/) : Practice using the describe and logs commands to inspect failed services or pods.
+> [Debugging a ReplicaSet](https://techiescamp.com/courses/certified-kubernetes-administrator-course/lectures/55300118) | [Debug a Deployment](https://techiescamp.com/courses/certified-kubernetes-administrator-course/lectures/55403687) : Practice using the describe and logs commands to inspect failed services or pods.

 ```bash
 # Describe a pod